FlavienGr/inventory-app/README.md

 ## Configuration

-- Look at the exemple file called .env.example inside the config folder and add your own params
+- Look at the file example called .env.example inside the config folder and add your own params

 ```sh
 cd api/